-We currently generate limited revenue from the sale of products and may never become profitable.
-Our ability to generate additional revenue and become profitable is dependent upon our ability to develop, license or acquire, and commercialize Xtampza, the Nucynta Products and any other products and product candidates on a timely basis, and to address all regulatory requirements applicable to the development and commercialization of our products and product candidates.
+Although we currently generate revenue from the sale of products, we may never become profitable.
+Our ability to generate sufficient revenue to become profitable is dependent upon our ability to develop, license or acquire, and commercialize our products and product candidates on a timely basis, and to address all regulatory requirements applicable to the development and commercialization of our products and product candidates.
 Our failure to do so successfully could impair our growth strategy and plans and could have a material adverse effect on our business, financial position, and operating results

-We began the commercial sale of our first product, Xtampza, in June 2016 and assumed responsibility for the sales and marketing of the Nucynta Products in January 2018, and in each case have generated limited revenue from product sales.
-Our ability to generate additional revenue and become profitable depends upon our ability to successfully commercialize Xtampza, the Nucynta Products, and any other products and product candidates that we may develop, in-license or acquire in the future.
+We began the commercial sale of our first product, Xtampza, in June 2016 and assumed responsibility for the sales and marketing of the Nucynta Products in January 2018.
+Our ability to generate sufficient revenue to become profitable depends upon our ability to successfully commercialize our products and any other products and product candidates that we may develop, in-license or acquire in the future.
 Our ability to generate revenue from our current or future products and product candidates depends on a number of factors, including our ability to:

-- · successfully commercialize Xtampza and the Nucynta Products; - successfully satisfy FDA post-marketing requirements for Xtampza and the Nucynta Products, including studies and clinical trials that have been required for other extended release/long acting opioid analgesics and individual studies and clinical trials of Xtampza and the Nucynta Products; - · set a commercially viable price for Xtampza and the Nucynta Products; - · manufacture commercial quantities of our products at acceptable cost levels; - grow and sustain a commercial organization capable of sales, marketing and distribution for the products we sell ourselves in the markets in which we have retained or acquired commercialization rights; - · find suitable distribution collaborators to help us market, sell and distribute our products, if approved, in markets outside the United States: - · obtain coverage and adequate reimbursement from third parties, including government payors; - successfully complete development activities, including the necessary clinical trials, with respect to our product candidates:

-- · complete and submit regulatory submissions to the FDA and obtain regulatory approval for our product candidates; - · comply with existing and changing laws and regulations that apply to the pharmaceutical industry, including opioid manufacturers.
+- · successfully commercialize our products; - successfully satisfy FDA post-marketing requirements for our products, including studies and clinical trials that have been required for other extended release/long acting opioid analgesics and individual studies and clinical trials of our products; - · set a commercially viable price for our products; - manufacture commercial quantities of our products at acceptable cost levels; - grow and sustain a commercial organization capable of sales, marketing and distribution for the products we sell in the markets in which we have retained or acquired commercialization rights; - · obtain coverage and adequate reimbursement from third parties, including government payors; - · complete and submit regulatory submissions to the FDA; and - comply with existing and changing laws and regulations that apply to the pharmaceutical industry, including opioid manufacturers.

-In addition, because of the numerous risks and uncertainties associated with product development, including that we may not successfully commercialize our products or that our product candidates may not advance through development or achieve the safety and efficacy endpoints of applicable clinical trials, we are unable to predict the timing or amount of increased expenses, or when or if we will be able to achieve or maintain profitability.
-Furthermore, we anticipate incurring significant costs associated with commercializing our products and, if regulatory approval is obtained, our product candidates.
+In addition, because of the numerous risks and uncertainties associated with product development and commercialization, we are unable to predict the timing or amount of increased expenses, or when or if we will be able to achieve or maintain profitability.